 Langley (AV-3) when she was sunk, took on survivors.
 Edsall

 ran into the Japanese battle fleet and evaded massive surface attack until she was finally hit and

 stopped by aircraft.
 Chikuma was sent to sink Edsall at point blank range.

-and correcting information from the survivors.
+from the survivors.

 USS Stewart (DD-224)

 commissioned 15 Sept 1920, 1,190 tons, 4- 4" guns, 12 torpedo tubes.

 Damaged in the strike on Badung Strait, she entered dry dock, where